ailec0623/DQN_HollowKnight/readme.md

 - No more Q value, reward is enough, Q value is too complex to learn.

 - Use kernel32 to read player Hp an hornet Hp.

+- Use different criteria to evaluate move and actions.

+- Do not use skill without souls

+- Use more precise scoring standards